16-08-01 -- Summary Of Essay Eight Part One: Lenin Refutes Mechanics

 Abbreviations Used At This Site

-First, consider this question: Do objects move one another, themselves, or a bit of both?
+First, consider this question: Do objects move/change one another, themselves, or a bit of both?

 Lenin depicted things this way:

-This is a rather odd passage since it seems to suggest that things can move themselves.
-If so, much of modern mechanics will need to be re-written.
-On this view, presumably, when someone throws a ball, the action of throwing does not in fact move the ball.
-On the contrary, the ball moves itself, and it knows exactly where it is going and how to get there, traversing its path independently of gravity.
+This passage is rather odd since it seems to suggest that things can move themselves.
+If so, much of modern mechanics will need to be ditched.
+Given Lenin's 'novel' view, when someone throws a ball, the action of throwing does not actually move the ball; on the contrary, the ball moves itself, and it knows exactly where it is going and how to get there, traversing its trajectory independently of gravity and air resistance.
 Intelligent projectiles like this, it seems, need no guidance systems -- they happily 'self-develop' from A to B like unerring homing pigeons.
-It is to be wondered, therefore, why the US military do not invest in such smart projectiles, and save themselves billions of dollars.
+It is to be wondered, therefore, why the US military don't invest in such smart projectiles, and save themselves billions of dollars.

-Thank goodness those at the Pentagon do not "understand" dialectics!
+Thank goodness those warmongers at the Pentagon don't "understand" dialectics!

-[If the above seems unfair to Lenin, then please read this before proceeding -- or skip forward to here.]
+[If the above comments seem not only facetious but unfair to Lenin, then please read this before proceeding -- or skip forward to here.]

-Nevertheless, this probably explains the origin of the following 'joke':
+Nevertheless, this probably helps explain the origin of the following 'joke':

 Q: How many dialecticians does it take to change a light bulb?